aramisHernandez1/WaterSim/README.md

 Learned how waver works in computer graphics, the sum of sines, the derivative to get the tangent and bi for vector normals.

 TO DO:
-Get IMGui linking to work for the backend side
-Get some GUI for the number of waves and other parameters Add specular lighting to the waves
+Add specular lighting to the waves
+	Need to add camera to even do this
-Update the waves to be more ocean-like gyestr waves, or a different wave function
+Update the waves to be more ocean-like gyestr waves, or a different wave function Get IMGui linking to work for the backend side
+Get some GUI for the number of waves and other parameters

 Resources:
 https://catlikecoding.com/unity/tutorials/flow/waves/